 Duran is not a true ghost town.
 It still has residents--probably around 35, in fact--but two of its most interesting buildings are long-abandoned.
 One, shown below, is a two-story building made of buff-colored sandstone marbled with white.
 This was a general store and hotel.
 Badly faded lettering above the doors reads: “dry goods furniture hardware grocery & feed’s”.
 It’s still a beautiful building whose quaint façade belies a sinister and surprising history.

-The building was owned by Anton J. Coury, who lived with his wife, Raffa, and children, Fred, Anna, and Emma, in the upstairs hotel.
+The building was owned by Anton J. Coury, a man of Lebanese descent, who lived with his wife, Raffa, and children, Fred, Anna, and Emma, in the upstairs hotel.
 On September 3, 1921, the store was robbed by five men and Mr. Coury was shot and killed while resisting.
 Raffa was also shot and severely wounded, reportedly surviving only because a potentially lethal bullet struck the metal clasps of her corset and was deflected.
 Young Freddy then bravely intervened, driving away the thieves by relentlessly pelting them with canned goods when their gun jammed.
 I don’t know if the store ever opened for business again.

 A search for the killers began immediately and Francisco Vaisa, Isodoro Miranda, and Carlos Rentenería were quickly caught.
 Luis Medrano was apprehended some months later.
 The fifth man, Eziquel Machucha, was never found and it’s believed he escaped back into Mexico.